sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 Slug: aliases-also-known-as-terminal-users-best-friends
 Authors: Sébastien Lavoie
 Summary: Here are presented a few terminal aliases that I find myself using regularly.
+Description: Here are presented a few terminal aliases that I find myself using regularly.

 ## Some aliases that I find useful